Sutans-of-Swift/NeverCallAgain/README.md

 # NeverCallAgain

-Hacknotts2020
+Project for Hacknotts2020

-text 2 audio

-substitute for phonecalls
+Substitute for phonecalls for really awkward people.

-magic of ai
+*Magic of AI*

-voice 2 text
+### Text to Voice

-- twilio parses text
+- Twilio parses text to extract target number and message
-- text 2 poli
+- Message sent to AWS Polly
-- Audio file
+- Polly produces audio file to S3 bucket
-- audio file piped back to twilio
+- Audio file piped back to twilio

+### Voice to Text
+Take anything spoken into the called phone and texts it back to the text sender.